 Great Buddha of Kamakura

-Japan Open Air Folk House Museum
+Japan Open-Air Folk House Museum

 The Japan Open Air Folk House Museum comprises 25 preserved buildings from the Edo Period (1603-1867).
 However, these buildings are not just from Kanagawa–they come from many different areas of Japan.

-Kanagawa is a beautiful prefecture with plenty of wonderful sights and delicious food to enjoy, and it only gets better in the winter!
+Kanagawa is a beautiful prefecture with plenty of incredible sights and delicious food to enjoy, and it only gets better in the winter!
 Have you already visited any of these places?
 Are there any other reasons you would visit Kanagawa in the winter?
 Let us know in the comments below!